What is a retention policy?

 If you want to delete a message before the retention policy does, simply hover over the message and select More options > Delete.

 Note: You can only delete the messages you’ve sent so that you and others in Teams no longer see these messages.
-However, your organization might have configured a retention policy to retain a copy for compliance reasons.
+However, an organization might have set up a retention policy to retain a copy for compliance reasons.